yWorks/migrate-yfiles-ts-app/README.md

 # migrate-yfiles-ts-app

+# **DEPRECATED:** This migration tool is deprecated, as [migrate-yfiles-app](https://github.com/yWorks/migrate-yfiles-app) supports TypeScript files as well now.

 Tool that helps with the migration of typescript files that reference old yFiles for HTML API.

 # Usage